Spontaneous symmetry breaking and Nambu-Goldstone modes in dissipative systems: Introduction

 \section{Introduction}

-Spontaneous symmetry breaking (SSB) is a universal phenomenon and widely observed at various scales in nature, e.g., our vacuum where the electroweak and chiral symmetries are spontaneously broken, superconductors, ferromagnets, solid crystals, and so on~\cite{nambu1961dynamical, goldstone1961field, goldstone1962broken, higgs1964broken}.
+Spontaneous symmetry breaking (SSB) is a universal phenomenon and widely observed at various scales in nature, e.g., our vacuum where the electroweak and chiral symmetries are spontaneously broken, superconductors, ferromagnets, and solid crystals~\cite{nambu1961dynamical, goldstone1961field, goldstone1962broken, higgs1964broken}.
 Those well known examples are in Hamiltonian systems.

-As is the case with the Hamiltonian systems, it is known that the SSB occurs even in dissipative systems such as reaction diffusion~\cite{pattern} and active matter~\cite{PhysRevLett.75.4326, PhysRevE.58.4828} systems.
+As is the case with the Hamiltonian systems, it is known that the SSB occurs even in dissipative systems such as reaction diffusion~\cite{pattern} and active matter~\cite{PhysRevLett.75.4326, PhysRevE.58.4828} systems, and synchronization transition of coupled oscillators~\cite{kuramoto2012chemical,RevModPhys.77.137}.
 The reaction diffusion system has translational symmetry.
 The symmetry is spontaneously broken by a pattern structure in space~\cite{pattern} such as the Turing pattern, which is considered as the most basic pattern formation in biology~\cite{turing1952chemical}.
-In the active hydrodynamics, which describes collective motion of biological organisms such as flocks of birds, the rotational symmetry is spontaneously broken.
+In the active hydrodynamics, which describes a collective motion of biological organisms such as flocks of birds, the rotational symmetry is spontaneously broken.
 Toner and Tu showed that the Nambu-Goldstone (NG) modes of the active hydrodynamics in $d$ dimensions are given as $d-2$ diffusive shear modes and a pair of propagating sound modes \cite{PhysRevLett.75.4326, PhysRevE.58.4828}.
-Recently, the propagating sound mode seems to be experimentally observed in the situation where the flocks collectively turns~\cite{attanasi2014information}.
-Attanasi et al. also phenomenologically discussed the type of the NG mode, propagating or diffusive modes, based on the SSB of the rotational symmetry and conservation law.
+Recently, the propagating sound mode seems to be experimentally observed in the situation where a flock collectively turns~\cite{attanasi2014information}.
+Attanasi et al. also phenomenologically discussed the type of the NG mode, propagating or diffusive modes, based on the SSB of the rotational symmetry and conservation law~\cite{attanasi2014information}.
+In the synchronization transition that describes the behavior of chemical and biological oscillators~\cite{kuramoto2012chemical}, U(1) phase symmetry is spontaneously broken by synchronization of the coupled oscillators.
+Furthermore, a diffusion mode appears as the NG mode associated with the SSB of the U(1) symmetry.
+The NG mode has the different property from the U(1) symmetry broken of Hamilton systems, where the mode is a propagating mode.

 In Hamiltonian systems, NG modes are classified into two types: type-A and type-B~\cite{PhysRevLett.108.251602, PhysRevLett.110.091601, PhysRevX.4.031057,PhysRevD.91.056006}.
 When a global symmetry $\mathcal{G}$ is broken into its subgroup $\mathcal{H}$, the numbers of type-A ($N_\text{A}$) and type-B ($N_\text{B}$) NG modes are expressed as